EuroProofNet/europroofnet.github.io/_pages/WG2/May2023/meeting.md

 <img src="/_pages/WG2/May2023/path/20230509_183215_small.jpg">

-and turn left
+and turn left,

 <img src="/_pages/WG2/May2023/path/20230509_183221_small.jpg">

 <img src="/_pages/WG2/May2023/path/20230509_183230_small.jpg">

-to this other building there
+to this other building there:

 <img src="/_pages/WG2/May2023/path/20230509_183239_small.jpg">